-Prices have been coming down for a while now on the LG G4 and with Christmas just around the corner, they could go even lower!
+Prices have been coming down for a while now on the LG G4 and with 2017's phones on the way, they could go even lower!

 On this page you'll find a rundown of all the best LG G4 deals on networks still stocking the handset.